 What Size Tankless Water Heater Do I Need?

 So you’re looking to buy a tankless water heater.
-You’re convinced that you’d enjoy having endless hot water and benefit from the long term cost savings of switching to a tankless water heater.
-But with so many sizes, choices, and brands, how do you know what size of tankless water heater you need?
+You’re convinced that you’d enjoy having endless hot water and benefit from the long-term cost savings of switching to a tankless water heater.
+But with so many sizes, choices, and brands, how do you know what size tankless water heater you need?

 A common misconception is that you just need a high flow rate.
-But to get the endless water you want, you need more than a high GPM.
-You need to have the thermal capacity (high BTUs) to raise the water temperature at the same time.
+However, to get the endless water you want, you need more than a high GPM.
+You need to have the thermal capacity (high BTUs) to raise the water temperature simultaneously.

 Tankless water heater output is based on Delta temperature, which is the difference between the incoming groundwater temperature and the desired output temperature.
 The higher you need the temperature to rise, the harder it is for your tankless unit to have a higher flow of water.

-If you live in Minnesota, the groundwater is roughly 40 degrees, so you’ll want the temperature to rise by almost 80 degrees to get the water up to an acceptable average temp of 120 - which is what you have coming out of your traditional tank now.
-You’ll need a tankless unit with up to 200,000 BTU’s to raise the water temperature 80 degrees at a 5 GPM flow rate.
+If you live in Minnesota, the groundwater is roughly 40 degrees, so you’ll want the temperature to rise by almost 80 degrees to get the water up to an acceptable average temperature of 120, which is what you have coming out of your traditional tank now.
+You’ll need a tankless unit with up to 200,000 BTUs to raise the water temperature 80 degrees at a 5 GPM flow rate.

 To make sure you have hot water when you need it most, take note of what your average use is per water fixture for the highest demand point in the day.
 For example, let’s say every morning you have 2 showers running and 1 load of laundry going.
 Calculate the flow rate of both showers and the laundry, and you have your highest demand point of the day.
 Here’s an average flow rate table:

-• Shower: 1.5 GMP for low flow rate or 3.0 GPM for high flow
+• Shower: 1.5 GPM for low flow rate or 3.0 GPM for high flow

 • Kitchen faucet: 2-3 GPM